On TRANSFAGARASAN Mountain Road to the HEART of TRANSYLVANIA

 Bucharest - Transfagarasan – Sibiu

 Day 1.
-We meet at your hotel in BUCHAREST and start our Transylvanian guided tour by car, through the scenic Transfagarasan Road.
+We meet at your hotel in BUCHAREST and start our Transylvanian guided tour by car, through the scenic Transfagarasan Mountain Road.
 From Transfagarasan, we cast a look at Poenari fortress, perched on a rock in the 13th century by the first Wallachian rulers, the forefathers of Vlad the Impaller.
 We cross the highest Romanian mountains and enjoy the sights at the glacier Bâlea Lake (2,034 m).Transfagarasan ends near Cârta Abbey – a former catholic monastery – today an evangelical church – built around 1200 by Burgundian Cistercian monks.
-While in Sibiu, after a quick lunch and a short rest, we have a guided tour of the old city.
+While in Sibiu, after a short rest, we have a guided tour of the old city.
 A great sight over Sibiu rewards our effort of climbing the medieval stairs of the Council Tower.
 We stroll the old streets of Sibiu and it’s most important plazas: the Grand Square, the Small Square, and the Albert Huet Square (the oldest square, dating from 12-th century).
 We also pay a visit to the Orthodox Cathedral (discovering the similarities with the Saint Sofia’s Basilica of Constantinople) and to the impressive Evangelical Church.
 You’ll also enjoy a lovely Transylvanian evening at one of the numerous restaurants and bars of the Old City.
 Overnight in SIBIU.

 Sibiu – Biertan – Malâncrav – Sighisoara